Fixer33/ObservableVariablesPackage/README.md

 ## Usage/Examples

+To get a variable by the key use static method Get<T> of a class "Variables" passing the type of the variable and any enum key that you want to be associated with this variable.

+You can see all global variables that exists at the time in editor window by opening it "Tools/Fixer33/Variables window".
+Here you can change viewed type of the variable by pressing buttons "<" and ">".
+Note that you can change the values of the variables in this window.

+If you have created your own variable type, you will only see the current value.
+To be able to change it from the window, you need to check the sample "Custom variable with drawer".

 There are 3 samples that are recommended to check before starting to work with the package.
 To install these samples, you need to open "Samples" tab of the installed package in UPM.